nj-vs-vh/gssi-le-6-mc-techniques/README.md

 to make a very simple particle tracking simulation.
 The medium is modeled as a cuboid with constant density, atomic mass and number.
-A single photon is injected to the material from the side, and is tracked as it propagates, experiencing Compton scatterings, until it leaves the volume.
+A single photon is injected to the material from the side, and is tracked as it propagates, experiencing Compton scatterings, until it leaves the volume or is "absorbed" (see below).

-In this simple setup, the photon quickly loses energy through highly inelastic scattering events, and goes into low-energy regime, where it scatters almost isotropically.
-The result is a random
+In this simple setup, the photon quickly loses energy through highly inelastic scattering events, and goes into low-energy regime, where it keeps almost all of it's energy and scatters almost isotropically.
+The result is a random walk:
-walk:

 ![](out/compton/e=500.00-emin=0.00-3d-traces.png)

-This is of course not a realistic picture, because the photons would start experiencing photoeffect at this low energy.
+This is of course not a realistic picture, because at this low energy the photons would start experiencing photoelectric effect.
 To roughly account for that, I introduced a minimum energy of 1 KeV, below which the photon propagation is halted and it is considered "absorbed".

 ![](out/compton/e=200.00-emin=1.00-3d-traces.png)
 ![](out/compton/e=800.00-emin=1.00-3d-traces.png)
 ![](out/compton/e=6400.00-emin=1.00-3d-traces.png)

-I also tried drawing the distribution of photons exiting the metrial from the "back side", plotted as a 2D histogram in log brightness, but it turned out to be not very interesting, and not depend significantly on photon's energy.
+I also tried plotting a distribution of photons exiting the metrial on the "back side" as a 2D histogram in log brightness, but it turned out to be not very interesting, and not depend significantly on photon's energy.

 ![](out/compton/e=3200.00-emin=1.00-backside-image.png)